MicrosoftDocs/power-automate-docs/articles/guidance/automation-coe/setup-automation-coe.md

 Once the import is complete, assign the following roles, based on responsibility.

-- **Flow Session Exception Admin** – Admin role which provides full CRUD permissions to the flow session exception data captured in the tables below. <!--todo where are the tables-->
+- **Flow Session Exception Admin** – Admin role which provides full CRUD permissions to the flow session exception data captured in the following tables. <!--todo where are the tables-->

   - Flow Session Exception Rule Configuration
   - Flow Session Exception

 - **Desktop Flow Definition Admin** – Role which provides full CRUD permissions to these tables.

   - Desktop Flow Action
   - Desktop Flow Definition
   - Desktop Flow DLP Impact Profile

 1. Sign into the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 1. Select your main environment.